Home > China Tour with TibetTibet Train Tour

 Today arrive in Shanghai, the economic metropolis and largest booming city of China.
 Pick up and transfer to hotel.

-Overnight at 4*Greenland Jiulong Hotel
+Overnight at Shanghai Jianguo Hotel

 Shanghai